 The school encourages students to attend as many school events held after school as possible, without interfering with their schoolwork and home activities.
 Enthusiastic spectators help to build school spirit and encourage those students who are participating in the event.
 All activities are for students enrolled at this school of record.
+They are usually 3:30-4:30 p.m. and students may not leave the activity once it starts.
 Parent support is welcome.